Heat Diffusion Equation (2D)

 Boundary Conditions

-Boundary conditions are enforced using ghost nodes, requiring modifications to both the coefficient matrix and the right-hand side vector.
+Boundary conditions are enforced using ghost nodes, which requires modifications to both the coefficient matrix and the right-hand side vector.

 Dirichlet Boundary Conditions